L. Ron Hubbard: Pivot to Scientology

-Having lost the rights to Dianetics, Hubbard created Scientology.
-At a convention in Wichita, Hubbard announced that he had discovered a new science beyond Dianetics which he called "Scientology".
-Whereas the goal of Dianetics had been to reach a superhuman state of "Clear", Scientology promised a chance to achieve god-like powers in a state called Operating Thetan.
-Hubbard introduced a device called an "electropsychometer" (or e-meter), which called for users to hold two metal cans in their hands to measure changes in skin conductivity due to variance in sweat or grip.
-In 1906, Swiss psychoanalyst Carl Jung had famously used such a device in a study of word association.
-Rather than a mundane biofeedback device, Hubbard presented the e-meter as having "an almost mystical power to reveal an individual's innermost thoughts".

 Hubbard married a staff member, 20-year-old Mary Sue Whipp, and the pair moved to Phoenix, Arizona.
 Hubbard was joined by his 18-year-old son Nibs, who had become a Scientology staff member and "professor".
 Scientology was organized in a different way from the decentralized Dianetics movement — The Hubbard Association of Scientologists (HAS) was the only official Scientology organization.
 Branches or "orgs" were organized as franchises, rather like a fast food restaurant chain.
 Each franchise holder was required to pay ten percent of income to Hubbard's central organization.
 In July, Hubbard published "What to Audit" (later re-titled Scientology: A History of Man), which taught everyone has subconscious traumatic memories of their past lives as clams, sloths, and cavemen which cause neuroses and health problems.
 In November 1952, Hubbard published Scientology 8-80, followed up in December with Scientology 8-8008, which argued that the physical universe is the creation of the mind.

 "I'm going to send him back a letter.
 Uh... so... uh... you say you have some connection with the Prince of Darkness out there and you're very worried about this.

 Who do you think I am?"